Kaiser Permanente Seattle to Portland Presented by Alaska Airlines

 Are you a two-day rider looking for mid-point lodging?
 This information usually becomes available in February, with some details coming in later.
 Lodging will be available through Centralia College, the Centralia-Chehalis Chamber of Commerce, and other community organizations between the 100- and 150-mile marks.
 Lodging ranges from private rooms to tent and RV camping.

-DoubleTree offers promotions for STP riders adjacent to the finish line in Portland.
+DoubleTree and Hyatt Regency offer promotions for STP riders adjacent to the finish line in Portland.

 Support During the Ride